 Sheena: Two private commissions and a cityscape.

-Sign-up to Art Pistol or tune in to our Facebook and Twitter pages to make sure you get the next interview.
 If you enjoy hearing what artists have to say and have any questions you’d like asked just let us know and we’ll work it in to our next feature.
-Contraversial questions encouraged!
+Controversial questions encouraged!
 More artists and more insights coming soon.